Want to know the secret on how to get rid of hip dips fast?

 - Place a resistance band right above your knees.

-- Take a stance or your feet are about hip width apart with your feet pointed straight ahead.
+- Take a stance or your feet are about shoulder width apart with your feet pointed straight ahead.
+Make sure there’s some tension on the resistance band.

 - Slowly begin to lower your hips towards the ground while keeping your knees over your toes.